 Reserves: Vladislav Ignatiev, Roman Neustadter, Ilya Kutepov, Anton Miranchuk, Konstantin Rausch, Anton Zabolotny, Alexander Erokhin, Vladimir Gabulov, Aleksandr Kokorin, Dmitri Kombarov, Bmitri Poloz, Anton Shvets.

 Russia's FIFA World Cup History

 Automatic qualification is a bonus for Russia, who have failed to make it to three of the last five tournaments.
 The 2014 World Cup in Brazil was the Russian's worst performance overall, finishing without a win for the first time.
-They will enter the competition ranked just 65th according to the FIFA world rankings, although this is largely because they have not needed to participate in many competitive matches since the 2016 European Championships.
+They will enter the competition ranked just 65th according to the FIFA world rankings, although this is large because they have not needed to participate in many competitive matches since the 2016 European Championships.